romen-h/kanim-explorer/README.md

 - Supports bones and curves!

 ### Exporting SCML Files
-Parts of [Kanimal-SE](https://github.com/skairunner/kanimal-SE) by skairunner has been integrated into Kanim Explorer.
+Parts of [Kanimal-SE](https://github.com/skairunner/kanimal-SE) by skairunner have been integrated into Kanim Explorer.
 Any bugs with Kanim to SCML conversion should be reported as an issue here instead of on that repo.

 ### Animation Previews